Humans are a tough species to crack!

 What does matter is that everyone, no matter how much you’ve been through or how different you feel, has the right and potential to work toward and experience healthy and rich relationships.
 And quality relationships DO take work!
 Even people whose families and marriages look “perfect” experience struggle and have to put in the effort for meaningful and lasting relationships.
 But just because it’s effort, doesn’t mean it’s a chore.

-In relational therapy, there are NO stupid questions!
+In therapy, there are NO stupid questions about relationships!

 These examples, plus many others, are swirling around in minds everywhere.
 They’re sometimes hard to chew on, but we can conquer them with courage, openness, and gentleness toward ourselves…